 “Yeah, I woke up before my alarm.
 I figured I should go ahead and get up.”

 “Are you and Ron still taking Steve shopping after church this morning?”

 “Yes.
 I was thinking that instead of coming home then getting together with Steve since he’s going to be at church, then you could drive us to Ron’s to pick him up, then drop us off downtown, maybe at Macy’s?”

 “Great!
 Thanks, Dad.
 I’m going to call Steve and make sure he can get the okay from his mother do go with us.”

 “Why do you need to do that?
 She and his dad gave Steve their okay last night.”

 “Two reasons.
 First, his mother seems to try to control everything he does, so I’m sure he’ll have to get her permission again.
-Then if he does get the okay, he won’t want to wear church clothes when he’s shopping for stuff for school, and neither will I. So I’m going to tell him to bring some jeans and stuff he can change into after church.
-And assuming all that’s okay, then I have to call Ron and tell him we’re going to pick him up.”
+Then if he does get the okay, he won’t want to wear church clothes when he’s shopping for stuff for school, and neither will I. So I’m going to tell him to bring a pair of the jeans I gave him, and stuff I loaned him, that he can change into after church.
+And assuming everything’s okay, then I have to call Ron and tell him we’re going to pick him up.”